 What you should understand, and may already know, is that Korea is a high-pressure society, with intense competition in all areas of life.
 That leads Koreans to working insanely long hours, being concerned over how the world around them perceives them, constantly learning new skills or improving upon already existing ones, as well as feeling pressured to find the perfect partner to marry.

-But that does come with one big tradeoff – in Korea, you will always be seen as a foreigner.
-No matter how good your Korean skill is, no matter how long you’ve lived there and where you work or went to school, no matter what your visa or marital status is.
-You will always be the foreigner to the locals, for both good and bad.
+But that does come with a tradeoff – in Korea, you will always be seen as a foreigner.
+This will be true no matter how good your Korean skill is, how long you’ve lived here, where you work or went to school, or what your visa or marital status is.
+It’s overall a homogenous society and they aren’t set up well to have foreigners assimilate.

 Here are a few more things to take into consideration before your upcoming life journey in Korea.